Skip to main content

 (a) Only the prescribing provider or a member of the prescribing provider's staff may request prior authorization except as described in paragraph (D)(3)(b) of this rule.

-(4) Drugs in therapeutic classes that are covered or are eligible to be covered under medicare part D are not available for prior authorization for an individual who is eligible for medicare.
+(4) Drugs in therapeutic classes that are covered or are eligible to be covered under medicare part D are not available for prior authorization for a recipient who is eligible for medicare.
 Prior authorization may be requested for drugs in drug classes that may be covered by medicaid for a dual eligible as indicated in the list described in paragraph (C) of this rule and are subject to any stated limits.

 (E) Compounded drugs